r4dixx/discord-quotebot/docs/README.md

 1. [Create a new Discord app](https://discordapp.com/developers/applications/me) and give it a fancy name.

-2. Add a bot in the bot section.
+2. Go to the bot settings and add a bot.

-3. In the OAuth2 settings, set the scope to `application.commands`
+3. In the OAuth2 URL Generator settings, set the scope to `application.commands`

-4. Open the generated link and add the bot to your server.
+4. Copy the generated link and open it to add the bot to your server.

 ### Declare secrets